DockerDemos/vm-docker-bench/README.md

 __Application type performance (Blogbench)__

 [Blogbench](http://www.pureftpd.org/project/blogbench) was used to simulate file I/O as it would exist on a webserver, with mostly-read, some-write traffic.
 The tests used the [Blogbench Docker image](https://github.com/DockerDemos/vm-docker-bench/tree/master/blogbench) included in this repository.
 The resulting container was started and ran `blogbench -c 30 -i 20 -r 40 -W 5 -w 5 --directory=/srv`.
-This process was repeated twentyfive times and the results recorded.
+This process was repeated twenty five times and the results recorded.

 The following bash script was placed on the host server via the CoreOS cloud-config.yml file, and used to run the tests: